norahollenstein/copco-processing/README.md

 ## Data validation

 Use the script `validate_data.py` to check the data quality, e.g., word length effect and landing position analysis.

+Use the script `participant_correlations.py` to calculate correlations between different participants characteristics.